tongueroo/forger/README.md

 To use the user-data script when creating an EC2 instance, you can use the helper method in the profile.

-## Spot Instance Support
+## Spot Fleet Instance Support

+The create command above supports spot instances by using the instance_market_options.
-The tool also supports launching spot instances instead of on-demand instances.
+The tool also supports launching a spot instance via a spot fleet request.
 The spot instance profile files are stored in the the profiles/spot folder.
 Example:

 * profiles/spot/default.yml: default settings.
 Takes the lowest precedence.
 * profiles/spot/myspot.yml: myspot settings get combined with the default settings

+Note the parameters structure of a spot fleet request is different from the parameter structure to run a single instance with the create command above.

 ```sh
 ec2 spot myspot --profile myspot